 Examines the origins of American constitutional thought and practice, the framing and adoption of the Constitution and the Bill of Rights, the establishment of the U.S. Supreme Court and of its power of judicial review.
-Topics include: a series of critical tests to the constitutional framework in the context of a continuous social change, major decisions by the Supreme Court in history and their impacts on society.
-Meets Title V U.S. History and Constitution requirement.
+Topics include: major decisions by the Supreme Court in history and their impacts on society, and California state constitution and government.
+Meets Title V U.S. History and Constitution Requirement.

 This course is specially designed for students in the Teaching and Learning Option of the of Liberal Studies Program.
 Examines the history of the United States from the colonial origins to the emergence of a modern industrial system.
 Emphasis is given to the major social, political, and cultural events during the period from the early 1600s to 1900, such as the encounters between Native Americans and European explorers, the growth of English colonies, the American Revolution, the transformation of American society after Independence, slavery, abolition, the Civil War, and the development of mass immigration and industrialization.
-Meets Title V U.S. History and Constitution requirement.
+Meets Title V U.S. History and Constitution Requirement.